ahmadkhanraj01/resume-analyzer/README.md

 - Backend: 49 tests passing, 2 skipped (PDF rendering needs system libraries not present on a bare Windows dev machine; see [Running tests](#running-tests)).
 - Frontend: builds cleanly, lints cleanly.
+- LLM providers: both Groq and Gemini keys work and have been exercised live end-to-end (real report generation, and a genuine Groq-failure -> Gemini-fallback run), not just mocked.
+Model defaults are `openai/gpt-oss-120b` and `gemini-3.6-flash`.
+Both provider catalogs move fast, so if either starts returning 404s, that model has likely been retired; check the provider's current model list and update `backend/.env`.
-- Not yet done: an actual deploy to Render/Vercel/Supabase, and the real 20-pair threshold calibration described in `DESIGN.md` (Phase 9) — both need accounts and real-world data this environment doesn't have.
+- Not yet done: an actual deploy to Render/Vercel/Supabase, and the real 20-pair threshold calibration described in `DESIGN.md` (Phase 9).
+Both need accounts and real-world data this environment doesn't have.

 ## Running it locally